devjubayr/aimagine/README.md

 2. **Access Dashboard:** Navigate to the dashboard to view all available transformation tools.

-3. **Upload Image:** Click the upload icon in the sidebar and select an image from your device.
+3. **Upload Image:** Click the upload and select an image from your device or external sites.

 4. **Configure Transformation**.
 Fill in the transformation parameters and additional fields as needed.